moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 ### Introducing XChaCha20-Poly1305

+There are ways to deal with the nonce reuse problem in AES-GCM, the most notable of them being [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV).
+AES-GCM-SIV achieves this property by deriving an initialization vector for the AEAD based on the provided nonce, the additional authenticated data, and the entirety of the plaintext.
+This, however, requires going over the whole plaintext twice: Once to derive an IV, and once to encrypt the plaintext.

-The XChaCha-Poly1305 AEAD was designed with the specific goal of being resistant to nonce reuse in mind.
+The XChaCha-Poly1305 AEAD was built as an alternative solution.
+Unlike AES-GCM, which is based on the block cipher AES, it is based on a stream cipher called ChaCha20. designed with the specific goal of being resistant to nonce reuse in mind.
 XChaCha20 uses 192-bit nonces, which can safely be generated randomly.

 ### Implementing our `securecookie` library